Nilhcem/nilhcem.github.io/_posts/2019-01-26-home-monitoring-with-mqtt-influxdb-grafana.md

 You can find the complete source code on [github.com/Nilhcem/home-monitoring-grafana][github-repo] to build a similar project for your home.

-I have been monitoring the inside and outside temperature/humidity for a week, and noticed that I'm getting more and more curious about the weather now.
+I have been monitoring the inside and outside temperature/humidity for a month, and noticed that I'm getting more and more curious about the weather now.
 Actually, the more I have data and the more curious I am.
-Size of the influxDB after a week: 40MB.
+Size of the influxDB after a month: 30MB.

 A future iteration would be to try to do a similar project using exclusively online services, only keeping sensors in the house, getting rid of the Raspberry Pi.